scottoffen/pipeforge/docs/docs/manual-composition.md

 ```

 This example shows how to compose a simple pipeline with both concrete and delegate-based steps, and then execute it manually.

-## Conclusion

-Manual composition allows you to build and run a pipeline without relying on a DI container.
-While this approach is less common for production use, it provides maximum control for configuration, **testing** and minimal-host scenarios.